How to Putt: Practice Drills Guaranteed to Help You Putt Better

 Cheryl Anderson with a great video on how to putt here:

-Many golfers grip the putter incorrectly, holding it more with their fingers than with the palm of the hand, so that is a good place to start when focusing on the correct putter setup.
+Many golfers grip the putter incorrectly, holding it more with their fingers than with the palm of the hand.
+So that is a good place to start when focusing on the correct putter setup.
+You should also be sure your grip pressure is not too tight.

 Putter swings should do two things: